top of page

 Ming's army first ambushed and perished a cavalry troop with about 10,000 warriors, one of the nomadic regime's most potent main forces.
 One of Lord Yexian's brothers was killed in that battle as well.

-Then, another general that escaped from the Tumu Fortress battle but was nominated by Yu Qian organized his one-month-trained cavalry troop actively attack the lord's main army and successfully defeat them.
+Then, another general who escaped from the Tumu Fortress battle but was nominated by Yu Qian organized his one-month-trained cavalry troop to actively attack the lord's main army and successfully defeat them.

 Immediately, his vengeance army chased Lord Yexian and his 60,000 soldiers around, trying to perish all of them.